Our Equation:

 Our Approach to Ocean Waste

-From personal plastic items to industrial packaging, marine waste is created continuously.
+From personal plastic items to industrial packaging, marine waste is created continuously, both directly and indirectly.
 To address this problem at its root, Reborne avoids consumer (B2C) products that could cause further pollution.
 Instead, we choose a B2B model, partnering with governments and businesses.
-This allows us to reduce waste by integrating sustainable practices into public projects, architectural applications, and packaging solutions, verified through certifications to ensure that waste can be reused effectively.
+This allows us to reduce waste by integrating sustainable practices into public projects, architectural applications, product design, production, and packaging solutions, while obtaining certifications that verify waste reuse as a viable alternative to virgin material procurement.